Empower Your Practice

 Journal for Practice Managers

-How Assistive Technology Transforms Lives in Health and Social Care
+What Is Assistive Technology in Health and Social Care?

 Assistive technologies are products designed to accommodate people with physical or cognitive problems or disabilities.
 They strive to improve quality of life with assistive technologies.
 They range from low-tech solutions to physical piece of equipment and technical devices.